Skip to main content

 Thesis

 Natural gas is breaking lower again, falling 13.47% to $2.678/MMBtu and sitting only a narrow step above the 52-week low near $2.56.
 The tape says prompt weakness still dominates.
-But the more important signal for CommodityNode users is that the refreshed model stack did not capitulate with the selloff.
+But the more important research cue for CommodityNode users is that the refreshed model stack did not capitulate with the selloff.
 The 30-day consensus sits near $2.685 and the 90-day consensus lifts toward $3.068, with both Chronos-2 and TimesFM still leaning higher into the medium-term horizon.

 What changed today